Facebook Pixel

 How far is the nearest hospital?

-The nearest hospital is the Peterborough Regional Health Centre, which is 20 minutes away.
+The nearest hospital is the Peterborough Regional Health Centre, which is 25 minutes away.

 • Payment and Registration

 The LCS Summer Academy committee meets weekly to review applications.
-Students external to LCS are required to submit program specific supporting documents, such as a reference letter, a recent report card, and/or an English language proficiency assessment (if English is not the student’s first language).
+Students external to LCS are required to submit supporting documents, such as a reference letter, a recent report card, and/or an English language proficiency assessment (if English is not the student’s first language).
 Applications cannot be reviewed until all documentation has been received, so be sure to encourage your referee to complete the form at their earliest convenience.
 Once we have received all the necessary supporting documents, the application will be reviewed and an enrolment decision will be communicated.

 Is there a registration deadline for any of the programs?

-Can LCS students pay for summer programming at the same time as paying for their 2023/24 academic year tuition?
+Can LCS students pay for summer programming at the same time as paying for their academic year tuition?

 No. The billing process for summer programs is separate from that of the school year.